 The Proposer noted that DCP 266 is limited in scope to the final step (f) above.
 It seeks to change the perceived defect in the way the outputs of the prior steps are used to calculate the discount percentages that are applied to All-the-way tariffs in order to determine the LDNO tariffs.

-The current methodology uses allowed revenue from 2007/08 in the final step (f) above.
-The working group questioned whether it was appropriate, as proposed by the DCP 266 solution, to use updated allowed revenue (in nominal terms) for the upcoming charging year in the final step above whilst not updating the other data in the PCDM which is expressed in 2007/08 prices.
+The current methodology uses allowed revenue and units distributed from 2007/08 in the final step (f) above.
+As part of the solution, updated allowed revenue (in nominal terms) and units distributed for the upcoming charging year in the final step above will be used, whilst not updating the other data in the PCDM which is expressed in 2007/08 prices.

 The proposer’s view was that whilst the PCDM currently expresses all monetary values in 2007/08 prices, the inputs should not be locked into using 2007/08 data.
 The PCDM already uses data from a range of years for the purposes of determining an appropriate percentage allocation of total revenue per unit to network levels (i.e. step c above).
 Therefore, since the derivation of these percentage allocations to network levels is not limited to the use of 2007/08 data, they can be deemed to represent an appropriate split of allowed revenue to network levels which can be applied to allowed revenue, expressed in nominal terms, for any year.